KenyaChauche/subreddit-classification/README.md

 **Evaluation and Conceptual Understanding**
 - Does the student accurately identify and explain the baseline score?
 - Does the student select and use metrics relevant to the problem objective?
-- Is more than one metric utilized in order to better assess performance?
 - Does the student interpret the results of their model for purposes of inference?
 - Is domain knowledge demonstrated when interpreting results?
 - Does the student provide appropriate interpretation with regards to descriptive and inferential statistics?